holepunchto/dht-rpc/README.md

 Call the callback with `(err, value)` to respond.

-#### `node.on('closest:{command}', data, callback)`
+#### `node.on('update:{command}', data, callback)`

-Called when a closest query is invoked.
+Called when an update query is invoked.
 The `data.node` is also guaranteed to have roundtripped to this dht before, meaning that you can trust that the host, port was not spoofed.

 #### `node.ready(callback)`